MohamedElashri/ghostty-tiniri/README.md

 You can manually import the theme (light or dark) by following these steps:

-1. Copy the content of `dracula.conf` into your Ghostty configuration file
+1. Copy the content of `tinri_light.conf` into your Ghostty configuration file
    - Linux/macOS: `~/.config/ghostty/config`
 2. Reload Ghostty with `ctrl+shift+,` or restart the terminal